iron-io/docs/_includes/worker/start/first-worker/tutorial.md

 {% include worker/start/first-worker/php/zip-files.md %}
 {% include worker/start/first-worker/python/zip-files.md %}

-The <span class="fixed-width">base_dir</span> parameter is the base directory for files inside the zip.
+That first empty string argument is the base directory for files inside the zip.
 If you leave it blank, as the example above does, it defaults to the root directory of the zip.
-The <span class="fixed-width">files</span> parameter is an array of files to zip.
+The array parameter is an array of files to zip.
 These will all have the base directory prepended to them inside the zip.
 In our case, that means <span class="fixed-width">"" + "fibonacci.<span class="language extension">py</span>"</span>, which just yields <span class="fixed-width">"fibonacci.<span class="language extension">py</span>"</span>.
-The final two parameters are just the destination for the zip file and the boolean switch to overwrite the zip file if it exists, just like zipDirectory.
+The final two parameters are just the destination for the zip file and the boolean switch to overwrite the zip file if it exists, just like when zipping a directory.
 This, again, returns true if the zip was created or false if creation failed.

 Now that we've packaged everything up, it's time to upload it to IronWorker.
 You can do this in a single library call: